reblocke/reblocke.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Pulmonary / Critical Care fellow at University of Utah (2020-).
-I was an Internal Medicine Chief Medical Resident at [University of Utah Affiliated Hospitals and Clinics](https://medicine.utah.edu/internalmedicine/residency/) 2019-2020.
+I am a board-certified researcher, pulmonologist, and intensivist associated with Intermountain Health and the University of Utah.
+I'm interested in pragmatic clinical research, particularly of hypercapnic respiratory failure.
+My training has focused on computer science (University of Colorado BS 2009), medicine (University of Colorado, MD 2016), medical education (Internal Medicine Chief Medical Resident at [University of Utah Affiliated Hospitals and Clinics](https://medicine.utah.edu/internalmedicine/residency/) 2019-2020), and clinical investigation (MS in Clinical Investigation, University of Utah 2023).

-My background is in Computer Science (University of Colorado BS 2009) and Exercise Science (Montana State MSc in Health Science, 2012).
-In medical training, my focus has primarily been medical education and quality improvement.

-My current academic interests are medical education, clinical reasoning and numeracy, sleep and ventilation.

-Outside of medicine I am a skier, [alpinist](https://www.instagram.com/reblocke/), traveler, and coffee nerd.